 Coining the name ‘Edinburgh festival fringe’, this popular tradition continued for around a decade until 1958 when it became an official festival in its own right.

 As true today to its values then, it publishes anyone who is here with a story to tell and is against vetting any talent who graces the streets at this time.

 It is a festival which means a lot to me as I was one of those performers who was given a chance to take the stage.

-The society has amazing tools, advice, support and contacts to give artists a chance at becoming professional or advice on how to develop their talents.
+Society has amazing tools, advice, support, and contacts to give artists a chance at becoming professionals or advice on how to develop their talents.

-It is an incredible festival which truly promotes everything that is to do with the arts and champions talent.
+It is an incredible festival that truly promotes everything that is to do with the arts and champions talent.

 3. Book your hotel for the Edinburgh Fringe Festival in advance